EiichiroIto/NovaStelo/README.md

 * To recovery the file, select "File - Import - Import Scripts"

 ## Examples
-1. Select Open from File menu.
+1. Click File menu.
-2. Click Examples button on the file open dialog.
-3. Select file and press OK.
+2. Select a example from Examples submenu.
-4. Click Setup button on right side pane to setup the program.
+4. Click Setup button to setup the program.
 5. Click Loop button to start.

 ## License